KeisukeYamashita/pyplelogger/README.md

 We welcome for your contribution.

 1. Fork this project
+2. Run `just` to install dependencies.
-2. Give us a pull request
+3. Give us a pull request

 ## Member